Hanzian/Belly-Button-Biodiversity/README.md

 The 'sample_values' as the marker size.
 The 'otu_ids' as the marker colors.
 The 'otu_labels' as the hover-text values.

 ![Buuble Chart] (https://github.com/Hanzian/Belly-Button-Biodiversity/blob/main/Images/Bubble%20Chart.png)

 #### Gauge chart

 Creating a gauge chart that displays the 'weekly washing frequency' of the belly button value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

 ![Gauge Chart] (https://github.com/Hanzian/Belly-Button-Biodiversity/blob/main/Images/Gauge%20Chart.png)

 #### Customizing the Dashboard

 ##### Three different customizations are added using HTML and bootstrap.
-- An image is added to jumbotron
+- An image is added to jumbotron.
 ![Bacteria Picture] (https://github.com/Hanzian/Belly-Button-Biodiversity/blob/main/Images/Screenshot%202023-01-09%20at%201.14.10%20PM.png).
 - A background color is added to the webpage